Hitting forbidden induced subgraphs on bounded treewidth graphs: Lower bounds for -IS-Deletion

-\begin{theorem} Let $h \geq 1$ be a fixed integer and let $H \in \{K_{h+2}-e, K_h + I_2\}$.
-Then, unless the \ETH fails, the \textsc{$H$-IS-Deletion} problem cannot be solved in time $\Ocal^*(2^{o(t^{h})})$, where $t$ is the width of a given tree decomposition of the input graph. \end{theorem} \begin{proof} For each graph $H \in \{K_{h+2}-e, K_h + I_2\}$, we will present a reduction from the 3-\textsc{Sat} problem restricted to clean formulas.
-Given such a formula $\varphi$, let $F_{H,\varphi}$ be the frame graph described above, where the constant $h$, the graph $L$, and the set $T$ will be specified below for each $H$.
-In each case, we will build, starting from $F_{H,\varphi}$, an instance $G_{H,\varphi}$ of \textsc{$H$-IS-Deletion} with budget $k=5n-m$ satisfying properties~{\sf P1}, {\sf P2}, and~{\sf P3}, and then Lemma~\ref{lem:properties} will imply the claimed lower bound.
+Suppose henceforth that $h \geq 2$, and let $H=K_{h'+2}-e$ for some $h' \geq 2$ (we relabel $h$ as $h'$ in $H$ to keep the index $h$ for the number of columns in the frame graph $F_{H,\varphi}$).
+We will present a reduction from the 3-\textsc{Sat} problem restricted to clean formulas.
+Given such a formula $\varphi$, let $F_{H,\varphi}$ be the frame graph described above the statement of the theorem, with $h=h'$, $L = K_{h+2}-e$, and $T=\emptyset$.
+In this construction, when attaching copies of $L$, we choose the attachment vertices to be two distinct vertices of $L$ different from the endvertices of its unique non-edge.
+Note that this is always possible as $h \geq 2$.
+We proceed to build, starting from $F_{H,\varphi}$, an instance $G_{H,\varphi}$ of \textsc{$H$-IS-Deletion} with budget $k=5n-m$ satisfying properties~{\sf P1}, {\sf P2}, and~{\sf P3}, and then Lemma~\ref{lem:properties} will imply the claimed lower bound.